GiuseppeRotondo03/Process_FPS_X/README.md

 ## #From the feedback and analysis it emerged that:
 - It's too claustrophobic.
 The player must know where to go, but he must not be forced to follow a path.
-- Little light enters, you can see very little
+- Poor light, hard to see
 - Too many different colors, little contrast between the background and the props in the ground
 - Too many branches, just create unnecessary confusion
 - I rely too much on trunk, I have to leave them as help, not base the level on them